Statue of Baphomet: Origins

 The Satanic Temple began an Indiegogo crowdfunding campaign in 2014 to create a satanic monument depicting Baphomet and two children, with the intention to display this monument at the Oklahoma State Capitol.
 The group's fundraising efforts aimed at erecting the statue in response to the Ten Commandments Monument installed by Oklahoma State Representative Mike Ritze in 2012.
-Artist Mark Porter created the sculpture in Florida using the drawing by Eliphas Levi as a basis for Baphomet.
+Artist Mark Porter created the sculpture in Florida using the Éliphas Lévi illustration as his basis.

 Public unveiling

 The piece was first seen publicly on 25 July 2015 at an event organized by the Detroit chapter of The Satanic Temple, amidst protests by religious organizations.
 The 700 attendees at the unveiling ceremony had to "sell their souls to Satan" in order to receive a ticket, a tactic that the Temple stated was done in order to "keep away some of the more radical superstitious people who would try to undermine the event."

 Time noted that "the group does not 'promote a belief in a personal Satan.'
 By their logic, Satan is an abstraction, ... 'a literary figure, not a deity — he stands for rationality, for skepticism, for speaking truth to power, even at great personal cost.'
 Time also commented on the statue's unveiling, writing "Call it Libertarian Gothic, maybe — some darker permutation of Ayn Rand's crusade for free will.
 One witnesses in The Satanic Temple militia a certain knee-jerk reaction to encroachments upon personal liberties, especially when those encroachments come with a crucifix in hand.
-The Baphomet statue is the Satanic Temple’s defiant retort du jour."
+The Baphomet statue is the Satanic Temple's defiant retort du jour."